gemfire/gemfire-developer-website/content/blog/fast-and-easy-testing-with-gemfire-and-testcontainers.md

 ## Summary

-Hopefully `gemfire-testcontainers` will make it easier to perform block-box testing with GemFire.
+Hopefully `gemfire-testcontainers` will make it easier to perform black-box testing with GemFire.
 If you find any bugs or have suggestions for improvements, please do open an issue on the project's Github page https://github.com/gemfire/gemfire-testcontainers.